squirrel-prover/squirrel-prover/examples/README.md

 Verification of Privacy for RFID Systems. pages 75–88, July 2010.
  - [B] Martin Feldhofer, Sandra Dominikus, and Johannes Wolkerstorfer.
 Strong authentication for RFID systems using the AES algorithm.
-In Marc Joye and Jean-Jacques Quisquater, editors, Cryptographic Hard- ware and Embedded Systems - CHES 2004: 6th International Workshop Cambridge, MA, USA, August 11-13, 2004.
+In Marc Joye and Jean-Jacques Quisquater, editors, Cryptographic Hardware and Embedded Systems - CHES 2004: 6th International Workshop Cambridge, MA, USA, August 11-13, 2004.
 Proceedings, volume 3156 of Lecture Notes in Computer Science, pages 357–370.
 Springer, 2004.
  - [C] Ari Juels and Stephen A. Weis.
 Defining strong privacy for RFID.
 ACM